This post may contain affiliate links. If you make a purchase through links on our site, we may earn a commission. Please read our disclosure policy.

 White countertop filled with ingredients needed to make peach cobbler including flour, peaches, butter, cinnamon, and more.

-The point of a lazy cobbler is to create a delicious dessert with a minimal amount of steps.
+The point of a lazy cobbler is to create a delicious dessert with a minimal number of steps.
 This whole process takes five steps, with the longest part being the wait while it’s in the oven.
 Here are the steps to make this cobbler:

 1. Melt the butter in the pan in the oven.
 While the oven is preheating, place the butter in the baking dish and place it in the oven.
 Remove the pan from the oven once the butter is fully melted.

 1. Peel and slice the peaches.
-Using ripe peaches, remove the skin and pit and slice the peaches into approximately 12 slices.
+Using ripe peaches, remove the skin and pit, and slice the peaches into approximately 12 slices.
 Since this is a “lazy” cobbler, there’s no specific thickness for the peach slices.
 Make sure to slice the peaches on top of a bowl so that any residual juices that drip from the peaches while slicing are captured.
 This should be added to the batter when the peaches are added later.

 If the skins do not come off the peaches easily, score an “X” on the top of the peach, and drop it in boiling water for a few seconds.
 This will loosen the skin and make peeling the peach much easier.
 To avoid burning yourself, use a slotted spoon to remove the peach from the water.